SeaQL/seaql.github.io/SeaORM/docs/07-write-test/01-testing.md

 1. misspelled or non-existent symbol (table or column) name
 1. using incompatible functions or operators on data (e.g. add two strings)
 1. invalid SQL query
-	- e.g. ambiguous symbol in `JOIN` query
+	- e.g. ambiguous symbol in a `JOIN` query
 	- e.g. forget to insert data on non-nullable columns
-	- e.g. forget to aggregate every column in `GROUP BY` query
+	- e.g. forget to aggregate every column in a `GROUP BY` query

 ### 2. Transaction Errors